credativ/plutono/docs/sources/panels/visualizations/heatmap.md

 ### Color scale

-By default, Grafana calculates cell colors based on minimum and maximum buckets values.
+By default, Plutono calculates cell colors based on minimum and maximum buckets values.
 With Min and Max you can overwrite those values.
 Think of a bucket value as a Z-axis and Min and Max as Z-Min and Z-Max respectively.

 - **Min -** Minimum value using for cell color calculation.
 If the bucket value is less than Min, then it is mapped to the "minimum" color.
 Default is series min value.
 - **Max -** Maximum value using for cell color calculation.
 If the bucket value is greater than Max, then it is mapped to the "maximum" color.
 Default is series max value.